jostylr/event-when/README.md

 Each instance has, in addition to the prototype methods, the following public properties:

-* `scopeSep` is the scope separator in the event parsing.
-The default is `:`.
-We can have multiple levels; the top level is the global event.
 * `count` tracks the number of events emitted.
 Can be used for logging/debugging.
 * `loopMax` is a toggle to decide when to yield to the next cycle for responsiveness.
 Default 1000.
-* `timing` The default timing for `.emit` which defaults to "momentary", i.e., appending to queue.

 It also has "private" variables that are best manipulated by the methods.